Alpenglow88/oTTo/features/cucumber_features/README.md

 The file `features/cucumber_features/example.feature` shows examples of how a feature file can be constructed.
 This is not the only way, however this is a nice simple way of construction 2 different scenario types that are used frequently.

 Each step is mapped to a corresponding step definition found in the corresponding directory.
-Explanations of the code are listed in teh examples
+Explanations of the code are listed in the examples.
+This is not an extensive list and should be used as examples of construction of step definitions for further expansion to suit your needs - see [OTTO Cheatsheet](docs/otto_cheatsheet.md) for hints and tips

 As long as the parent directory is call `cucumber_features` then Cucumber will recursively scan the folder for any/all .feature files so you can store then in easy to organise folders within the parent directory.